 About Three Rivers Avian Center

 Three Rivers Avian Center is a private, non-profit organization dedicated to wild bird conservation and educating and involving people in ecosystem stewardship.
-Founded in 1990, its 103-acre facility is located in the southern New River Gorge National River between near Hinton, West Virginia, in Summers County.
+Founded in 1990, its 103-acre facility is located in the southern New River Gorge National Park and Preserve between near Hinton, West Virginia, in Summers County.
 Its executive director, Wendy Perrone, is a graduate of Guilford College and currently serves as coordinator for the New River Gorge Peregrine Restoration, a five-year effort to re-establish peregrine falcon in its native southern Appalachia.
 Education Director Ron Perrone is a graduate of West Virginia University.
 The Perrones are involved in many interpretative based organizations, wildlife rehabilitation organizations and assist conservation agencies as appropriate.

 Public tour days at Three Rivers Avian Center are the first Saturday of each month, May through October, from 1 to 5 p.m.
 Other tours are scheduled by appointment only.
 The center is located near Bluestone and Pipestem Resort state parks.
 For more information about Three Rivers Avian Center, call 304-466-4683 or visit www.tracwv.org.